Dothan Area Botanical Gardens (DABG)

 Located in southeast Alabama, at 5130 Headland Avenue, just off U.S. Highway 431 between Dothan and Headland – the DABG seeks to preserve the native plants of the area in an attractive balance with traditional botanical garden elements.

-CLICK ON PICTURE TO DOWNLOAD VIDEO ABOUT DABG.
+CLICK ON VIDEO TO DOWNLOAD VIDEO ABOUT DABG.

 The Story Behind The Dothan Area Botanical Gardens